 Ricardo Rodriguez continued, “Vince likes it when you have a problem; you address it.
-He doesn’t like it when you become a little bitch.
+He doesn’t like it when you become a little b****.
 Vince would just do that on purpose.
-He would step on your foot just to see if you would do something.
+He would step on your foot just to see if you would do something.”

 On the subject of money, Vince McMahon is said to be very tight-pocketed and unwilling to let talent get over on their own.
-If the idea didn’t come from him, he has a tough time getting behind it.
+If the idea didn’t come from him, he would have a tough time getting behind it.
 (See: Zack Ryder)

-In his third autobiography, The Best In The World: At What I Have No Idea, Jericho had this to say about the matter:
+In his third autobiography, The Best In The World: At What I Have No Idea, Chris Jericho had this to say about Vince McMahon’s nature:

 “When ABC placed a press release in Variety and The Hollywood Reporter, trumpeting the show and its new host, I thought it was awesome… until [my agent] Barry Bloom called me in a panic.